‘We cannot do this alone’

 “We use data on a high level to see where there might be needs and what the trends are, but then we bring it down to the individual students to consider how we can make an impact,” Anzellotti said.
 “Data helps us figure out the specific populations that are struggling so we can make sure the interventions help those students.”

-Recently, CHPfC collaborated with two university partners, the County of San Diego Health and Human Services Agency, local service providers, and the school district to leverage college-level social work interns, who, with clinical supervision, work in schools to provide specific interventions to students that the data identify as “starting to slip.”
+Recently, Partnership for Children collaborated with two university partners, the County of San Diego Health and Human Services Agency, local service providers and the school district to leverage college-level social work interns who, with clinical supervision, work in schools to provide specific interventions to students that the data identify as “starting to slip.”

 “We’re using the data to carefully track which interventions students and families are linked with to see what works,” Anzellotti said.
 “If a majority of the students who are slipping have families that are struggling with housing or food, perhaps our network needs to look at those issues.”